shtaif/iterified/README.md

       error(event);
     };

-    // *Assuming* the downstream messages here would be labeled as with a "message" type eventSource.addEventListener('message', messageListener);
+    // *Assuming* the downstream messages here would be labeled with a "message" type from server side eventSource.addEventListener('message', messageListener);
     eventSource.addEventListener('error', errorListener);